A novel statistical approach to analyze image classification: Classification via inverse mapping and image alignment

+The analysis of both classifiers generalizes to the multi-class case with $K$ classes, provided that the label of each class appears at least once in the training data, and the separation quantity between each pair of class templates, defined as $D_{i,j} := D(f_i, f_j) \vee D(f_j, f_i)$, satisfies $D_{i,j} \gtrsim 1/d$ for all $i, j \in \{1, \ldots, K\}$.
+Under the conditions outlined above and Assumptions~\ref{ass-1} (adapted to the multi-class setting) and \ref{ass1}, the classifier will correctly recover the class labels.

-The image alignment step in the construction of the classifier leads to a representation of the image that is (up to discretization effects) independent of the rescaling and the shift of the object.
-While image alignment occurs naturally and is mathematically tractable, one could, in principle, also use other methods for this step.
-For instance, the modulus of the Fourier transform is independent of shifts.
+The image alignment step in the construction of the classifier leads to a representation of the image that is, up to discretization effects, independent to rescaling and shifting of the object; see Figure \ref{fig:Z}.
+While the proposed image alignment transformation is natural and mathematically tractable for this specific deformation model, other transformations could be employed instead, such as Fourier transform, Radon transform, and scattering transform \cite{5995635,M12,MR2957703}.